alexvhulst1/MVA24-25/README.md

 This folder is dedicated to Thomas Courtat's course on Deep Learning & Signal Processing.
-It will contain all data and code for the 3 TP's as well as the final project on packet losses.
+It will contain all the codes for the 3 TP's as well as the final project on packet losses.
+The train and test tests have generally not been uploaded, as they are too voluminous for github